stellar/java-stellar-anchor-sdk/payment-circle/src/main/java/org/stellar/anchor/paymentservice/circle/Readme.md

 System.out.println(distributionAccountId);

 // Async usage:
-String distributionAccountId = service.getDistributionAccountAddress().then(distributionAccountId -> {
+service.getDistributionAccountAddress().then(distributionAccountId -> {
   System.out.println(distributionAccountId);
 });
 ```

-You can find how to use the Circle payment service with the supported networks below:
+You can find more details on how to use the CirclePaymentService in the subsections below:

 ### `ping()`